 I’ve always wanted a nice smoker.
 I think everyone should have one.
 The flavors you can achieve in meat through a long, low-temp smoke are unbeatable.
 Smokers can take even the cheapest meats and make them tender and flavorful.
 Sitting outside and drinking beer all day while managing the perfect smoke is an addictive experience in itself as well.

 I don’t have the money right now to spend on a nice store-bought smoker so I began to look up some options to DIY.
 Because they are such simple devices, you can make a smoker out of almost anything.
 Some are uglier than others but all of them can get the job done if built properly.
+You can even make a super basic, primitive smoker out of just sticks and paracord.

 The whiskey/wine barrel smoker build caught my eye since I have an old wine barrel from California.
 I used to use it as a kind of table in my living room.
 However, a smoker is a far tastier and more useful destiny for it.